 Well, when I heard that, I was outta there.
 I knew what they were saying was absolute BS.
 Everything I did in my work was about producing major transformation in a short period of time.
 If global multinationals could merge 2 divisions in under 3 months and outsourcing projects could take 6 months and I could manage all that – how on earth was 1 divorce going to take 2 years?!?
 Someone wasn’t being straight with me.

 I became mad with anger and in my fury, totally trashed my kitchen and broke alot of things.
-My mother thought I had lost the plot – but I also became reborn across those 3 weeks.
-As I lay on my kitchen floor, I spent 3 days writing a process for my own recovery.
+My mother thought I had lost the plot, but I became reborn across a 3 week process I had designed.
+As I sat on my kitchen floor, I spent several days writing a process for my own recovery.
 I knew the stages I would go through and I was going to push myself through them fast.

-And I did – I got over the whole thing in 19 days.
-I even called my ex and completed a Vow Break with not only him but the 18 women he cheated on me with.
-I felt epic.
+I got over my divorce in 19 days.
+I even called my ex and completed a Vow Break with not only him but with the 18 women he cheated on me with.

 So you may ask me how on earth is this possible?

-It’s because there is a massive conspiracy within traditional therapy.
-Therapists have the wherewithal to treat patients quickly but they don’t.
-There is a conflict of interest because they are paid by the hour (and not by the result) so their job is to help their clients with tiny incremental changes so they don’t become disgruntled whilst keeping them weak enough to not leave.
+It’s because there is a massive conflict of interest with traditional therapists.
+Traditional therapists have the wherewithal to treat patients quickly but they don’t.
+Because they are paid by the hour (and not by the result), their job is to help their clients with tiny incremental changes so they don’t become disgruntled whilst keeping them weak enough to not leave.

 In the corporate world, change specialists and executive coaches have to use top of the range techniques to move people through changes fast.
 Unfortunately most therapists don’t use these techniques.
-The only therapists who pride themselves on working fast are the trauma PTSD therapists who are known to heal people in under 8 weeks.
+The only therapists who pride themselves on working fast are those who specialise in Trauma and PTSD.
+Those therapists are known to heal people in 8-12 weeks.

 SO, I wrote about it.
-I did a post grad in Trauma and PTSD treatments at Reading university, trained with the Berkshire trauma service, became a family mediator and bobs your uncle, here we are.
+I did a post grad in Trauma and PTSD treatments at Reading University, trained with the Berkshire trauma service, trained as a Family Mediator and here we are.